mrkazawa/border-chain/README.md

 We need a trusted mediator called `admin` to bootstrap our environment.
 This entity exists only for development purposes and should not be available in the production case.
-The roles of `admin` are as follows.
+The roles of the `admin` are as follows.

 - First, we use it as the governor of our blockchain.
 The `admin` will run the Ethereum network and distribute the contract ABI to all IoT entities in our environment, which are the blockchain nodes.
-The `admin` also seed money to the participant blockchain address.
+The `admin` also seeds money to the participant blockchain address.

 - Second, we use `admin` as a broker to relay information between instances.
-For example, `owner` relays the `gateway`'s private key, public key, as well as its blockchain address to the `gateway`'s machine through `admin`.
+For example, the `owner` relays the `gateway`'s private key, public key, and its blockchain address to the `gateway`'s machine through `admin`.

 ```console
 vagrant@actor1:~$ cd ~/src